How to Overcome Social Anxiety |12 Steps|

 4. Stop trying to be cool

 No one likes tryhard people, so don’t be one.
 You don’t need to copy someone to be cool.
 You can be cool just being yourself.
 But to succeed in that you must understand your “self”.
 To do that you need to get rid of stereotypes, disregard public opinion, not look up to people considered cool on social media, not adopt other people’s desires and behavioral patterns.

 Let’s take a look at what is going on nowadays.
 A person with 50 million followers on Instagram buys an overpriced ugly thing and posts a picture with this thing on their account.
-How many millions of their followers will start craving for this overpriced ugly thing?
+How many millions of their followers will start craving for that overpriced ugly thing?
 I think many.
 But that’s none of our business.
-The real question is will you be one of them?
+The real question is: will you be one of them?
 Whenever craving for something, ask yourself, is this YOUR wish or was it imposed?
 These bloggers are called “influencers” for a reason, huh?
 Do you really want to be “influenced” aka led throughout your life?
 You can find a high-profile job, buy the most expensive things, fly to the most posh places but still be unhappy because your PURPOSE is to help rescued animals or compose music, study psychology, whatever.
 My point is that you shouldn’t “try on” someone else’s life.
 If you are too affected by social media, block it, stay away from it.
 Find out your real desires, find out what style of clothes you prefer, what books you like, what music your soul likes instead of what is popular and cool.
 Listen to your soul, not to other people.
 Don’t be afraid to be yourself.
-You look best when you behave, talk, dance, sing, eat, dress like YOU.
+So, when you start wondering how to overcome social anxiety – remember that you don’t have to compare yourself with others because you look best when you behave, talk, dance, sing, eat, dress like YOU.

 5. Start doing what’s best for you and think less about what others may think of you